predrag-viceic/kde-on-pitop/README.md

 The starting point of the installation is the image from the [Minibian](https://minibianpi.wordpress.com/) project and the result is the full blown desktop environment.
 I intend to document as much of the install process, so if interested, come back often ! :)

+The image should be burned on the sd card.
+The procedure differs depennding if you are using a sd card reader or usb adapter.
+For me, it amounts to:

+`tar xzOf 2016-03-12-jessie-minibian.tar.gz | sudo dd of=/dev/mmcblk0`

+For you this may be different.
+You should never launch this command if you are not sure about the parts comming after `of=`.
+If usnure,  you will find all the needed info at [www.raspberrypi.org](https://www.raspberrypi.org/documentation/installation/installing-images/).

 [Here](/ansible) you'll find the [Ansible](https://www.ansible.com/) playbook with basic configuration.
 The KDE-specific playbooks are coming ASAP.

 You will have to configure the vars in pitop.yml and put the host ip  in hosts.pitop.
 You alse need your ssh public key in config/ssh_keys/id_dsa.pub (or similar)